 Proton Therapy in India: The Future of Cancer Treatment at Lower Costs

-This blog explores why proton therapy is the future of cancer treatment, India’s growing infrastructure, international cost comparisons, and how Shifam Health guides global patients through this advanced option with transparency and care.
+This blog will explore why proton therapy is the future of cancer treatment, India’s growing infrastructure, international cost comparisons, and how Shifam Health guides global patients through this advanced option with transparency and care.

 What is Proton Therapy?
 How Does It Work?